James “J.C.” Cleveland Owens, one of the fastest men on earth, was born into an impoverished family of sharecroppers in Oakville, Alabama, in 1913.

 So the people who actually did the work didn’t control the ability to take the items to market, and so what happened is that sharecropping families always got cheated.
 Somehow, they always still owed rent, owed for food and clothing and things like that.
 It was a system designed to keep African Americans tied to the land.
 And it was a system designed to keep them from having financial prosperity.
 That’s the plight of generations of African Americans who are tied to the South before they begin to move up North.

-But the family still struggles once they move to Cleveland?
+But the family still struggles once they move to Cleveland, right?

 One of the reasons that Jesse Owens went to Ohio State is that they gave his dad a job.
 It’s a way for his dad to get some employment in a very harsh racial environment.
 I thought the film did a great job in not romanticizing the North but demonstrating the clear-cut ways that African Americans were still treated as second-class citizens. . .
 He was still operating in a very racist environment, even at a Big Ten university in the North, there were still tremendous challenges that African Americans faced though they were allowed to compete and attend.
 I thought, in many ways, that was one of the biggest strengths of the film, it didn’t romanticize his time at Ohio State.

-How significant is his 1935 performance at the Big Ten Track and Field Championships in Ann Arbor?
+Can you explain just how significant his 1935 performance at the Big Ten Track and Field Championships in Ann Arbor was?

 It was an all-time historic event.
 To set so many world records in one meet, it’s something that you don’t see.
 It’s really interesting in the film that they have a clock and you can see the short timespan in which he accomplishes these amazing feats.
 I thought that was another one of the strengths of the film, it suggested how important this meet was and how dominant he was.